 You'll receive a weekly status report from our office; it provides updates and highlights the next steps in the production schedule.

 You'll receive proofs of your publication at the appropriate points in the production schedule.
 A tracking sheet will be attached to the folder.
 This lists deadlines for each phase of the project, assists us in keeping your publication to the production schedule and flags any problems if the schedule slips.
+Copy changes should take place prior to the final proof.
+If additional changes are requested in the final-proof stage, it may delay delivery of your project.
 Please initial the tracking sheet once you have reviewed your proofs.

 Note that significant changes should be made before the proofing stage.
 Making major changes when we have already arrived at the proofing stage costs time and money.